Exchange students and Erasmus mobility

 Italian is the main language of instruction of most courses.
 There is also a large range of courses taught in English or in some other modern languages.

 The Learning Agreement – Study Plan is the document listing all the courses you wish to attend and sit exams for during your mobility period.
-This document has to be approved and signed by your home University and your relevant Exchange Coordinator at UniTo.
+This document has to be approved and signed by your home University and your relevant Exchange Coordinator at UniTO.
 You can use your official home University template.
 A learning agreement is mandatory for Erasmus student and highly recommended for international exchange students.